-To implement a progress bar in Python, write a function that takes its arguments the progress in percents, and the width of the bar.
+To implement a progress bar in Python, write a function that takes its arguments the progress in percentages, and the width of the bar.
 Then, based on the percentage:

 - Calculate the number of hashtags on the left.